Civil affairs: U.S. Army Civil Affairs training

-The American Council on Education recommends college credit be awarded in the lower-division baccalaureate or associate's degree category two semester hours in map-reading, three in public administration, and one in military science for this training.
+The American Council on Education recommends college credit be awarded in the lower-division associate's or baccalaureate category: two semester hours in map-reading, three in public administration, and one in military science for this training.
 The soldier is awarded the Military Occupational Specialty designation of 38B10.
 All Active Component enlisted will attend airborne school and language school, while Reservists may attend these courses at a later date through their units.